Refinement on spectral Tur\'{a}n's theorem

-By calculation, we can obtain that $(1-\frac{1}{r})n - \frac{r}{4n} \le \lambda (T_r(n))\le (1-\frac{1}{r})n$.
-Thus, Theorem \ref{thm460} implies Wilf's result (\ref{eqwilf}).
-It should be mentioned that the spectral version of Tur\'{a}n's theorem was early studied independently by Guiduli in his PH.D. dissertation \cite[pp. 58--61]{Gui1996} dating back to 1996 under the guidance of L\'{a}szl\'{o} Babai.

-A natural question is the following: what is the relation between the spectral Tur\'{a}n theorem and the edge Tur\'{a}n theorem?
-Does the spectral bound imply the edge bound of Tur\'{a}n's theorem?
-This question was also proposed and answered in \cite{Gui1996,Niki2009jctb}.
-The answer is positive.
-It is well-known that ${e(G)} \le \frac{n}{2}\lambda (G)$, with equality if and only if $G$ is regular.
-Although the Tur\'{a}n graph $T_r(n)$ is sometimes not regular, but it is nearly regular.
-Upon calculation, it follows that $ {e(T_r(n))} = \left\lfloor \frac{n}{2}\lambda (T_r(n)) \right\rfloor$.
-With the help of this observation, the spectral Tur\'{a}n theorem implies that

-Thus the spectral Tur\'{a}n Theorem \ref{thm460} implies the classical Tur\'{a}n Theorem \ref{thmturanstrong}.
-To some extent, this interesting implication has shed new lights on the study of spectral extremal graph theory.

-Recently, Lin, Ning and Wu \cite[Theorem 1.4]{LNW2021} proved a generalization of Nosal's theorem for non-bipartite triangle-free graphs (Theorem \ref{thmLNW}).
-In this paper, we shall extend the result of Lin, Ning and Wu to non-$r$-partite $K_{r+1}$-free graphs.
-Our result is also a refinement on Theorem \ref{thm460} in the sense of stability result (Theorem \ref{thm214}).
-The motivation is inspired by the works \cite{Gui1996,Niki2007laa2,HJZ2013,KN2014}, and it uses mainly the spectral extension of the Zykov symmetrization \cite{Zykov1949}.
 This article is organized as follows.
-In Section \ref{sec2}, we shall give an alternative proof of the spectral Tur\'{a}n Theorem \ref{thm460}.
-To make the proof of Theorem \ref{thm214} more transparent, we will present a different proof of the result of Lin, Ning and Wu \cite{LNW2021} in Section \ref{sec3}.
-In Section \ref{sec4}, we shall show the detailed proof of our main result (Theorem \ref{thm214}).
+In Section \ref{sec2}, we shall give an alternative proof of the spectral Tur\'{a}n's theorem \ref{thm460}.
+To make the proof of Theorem \ref{thm214} more transparent, we will present a quite different proof of the triangle case of Lin, Ning and Wu \cite{LNW2021} in Section \ref{sec3}.
+Inspired by the works \cite{Gui1996,HJZ2013,KN2014}, we shall use mainly the spectral Zykov symmetrization \cite{Zykov1949}.
+In Section \ref{sec4}, we shall show the detailed proof of Theorem \ref{thm214}.
 In Section \ref{sec5}, we shall discuss the spectral extremal problem in terms of the $p$-spectral radius.
-Section \ref{sec6} contains some possible open problems, including the spectral extremal problems for $F$-free graphs with the chromatic number $\chi (G)\ge t$, the problems in terms of the signless Laplacian spectral radius, and the $A_{\alpha}$-spectral radius of a graph.
+Section \ref{sec6} contains some spectral problems for $F$-free graphs with the chromatic number $\chi (G)\ge t$ and the problems in terms of the signless Laplacian spectral radius.